Gas safety in rented homes

 Section 21 notices

-This applies to assured shorthold tenancies that started or were renewed on or after 1 October 2015.
+This applies to assured shorthold tenancies (ASTs) that started or were renewed on or after 1 October 2015.

 Carbon monoxide and smoke alarms

-Councils, housing associations and private landlords must:
+Councils, housing associations and private landlords must provide:

-provide smoke alarms on each floor of your home
+smoke alarms on each floor of your home

 Carbon monoxide alarms are not needed in rooms with only a gas cooker.